prism/prism-docs/docs/source/actions.rst

 | xp-pickup       | player gains XP                  | No       | No          |
 +-----------------+----------------------------------+----------+-------------+

-- * Action is not reversible but may produce other events which are.
+Asterisk (*) means action is not reversible but may produce other events which are.

 Paper-Only
 ----------